 Screening sooner if you have major risk factors (such as family history).

 The Breast Thermography Procedure

-Breast thermography starts with a 15-20 minute wait period in a temperature controlled room.
-The thermography technician takes 3 images of the breast region from 3 different angles (left, right and center).
-After the initial set, patients plunge their hands in a basin of cold water for 60 seconds, commonly referred to as the "cold water challenge", and a second set of the same images is taken in less than 2 minutes.
-This helps improve the accuracy of the results.
+Breast thermography starts by removing your top and letting your body temperature normalize in a private, temperature-controlled room.
+Our female thermography technician takes 3 images of your breast region from various angles (left, right and center).
+After that, patients put their hands in a sink with cold water for 60 seconds (a.k.a. the "cold water challenge") and the second set of the same images is taken over the next 90 seconds.

-The digital images are sent to Therma-scan Labs, who provide the Thermography Report.
-Therma-scan is backed by more than 35 years of research and more than 1 million imaging studies.
-The Report is usually available in 4-7 days, however report times may take longer during the October - December period (we will let you know).
-Stat reports are available for an additional $40, which you can decide during your appointment.
+From there, your digital images are sent to Therma-scan Reference Lab, who provide us with your Thermography Report.
+Therma-scan is backed by 30+ years of research and millions of imaging studies.
+Your Report is usually available in 3-5 days, however Report wait times may be longer during the October - December period (we will let you know).
+Stat reports (same day/asap) are also available for an additional fee.